 My husband worked late.
 By the time he came home, I wasn’t going anywhere but to the couch.

 Michael took his boss around looking at apartments.
 I wasn’t complaining, he’s been on our couch for about 6 weeks.
-Easy house guest, but really, buh-bye.
+An easy house guest, but really, buh-bye.
 Worth it, success!
+We did gain the best dog ever!!

 Michael came home in a crab ass mood.
 When he mentioned going out for a bit, all I could think of was “woo-hoo, see ya”.
 I think I was in bed by 9:30.